fremantle-industries/tai/README.md

 #### markets

 Displays the live top of the order book for the configured feeds.
-It also includes the time they were last processed and sent from the server which allows you to monitor if the feed is starting to fall behind while updating the order books.
+It includes the time they were processed locally and if supported, the time they were sent from the exchange.
+This allows you to monitor if a feed is under backpressure and starting to fall behind as it updates it's order books.

 ```
 iex(3)> markets